ItsRudraksh/threadio/README.md

 - 💬 Real-time chat with image support
 - 👀 Seen/unseen status for messages
 - 🗑️ Delete messages with "This message was deleted" indicator
+- 🧹 Clear all chat messages with confirmation dialog
 - 🔍 Context menu for message actions
 - 🚫 Account deletion with Cloudinary cleanup
 - 🔊 Notification sounds